EVOLVED-5G/CAPIF_API_Services/docs/test_plan/api_invoker_management/test_plan.md

 ## Test Case 1: Register NetApp

-  This test case will check if a registration of new NetApp are OK
+  This test case will check that NetApp can be registered

 * Pre-Conditions: